apache/spark/docs/sql-migration-guide-upgrade.md

   - The `ADD JAR` command previously returned a result set with the single value 0.
 It now returns an empty result set.

   - In Spark version 2.4 and earlier, the `SET` command works without any warnings even if the specified key is for `SparkConf` entries and it has no effect because the command does not update `SparkConf`, but the behavior might confuse users.
-Since 3.0, the command fails if the key is for `SparkConf` as same as for static sql config keys.
+Since 3.0, the command fails if a non-SQL or static SQL config key is used.
 You can disable such a check by setting `spark.sql.execution.setCommandRejectsSparkConfs` to `false`.

 ## Upgrading From Spark SQL 2.3 to 2.4